kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 "I don't have any call center experience, can you tell me what a typical workday looks like for your agents?"

-"What traits do people who succeed as agents in your company posess?"
+"What traits do people who succeed as agents in your company possess?"

 "What time are the usual schedules in your company's accounts?"